ddebowczyk/ddebowczyk.github.io/_posts/2013-11-04-gosu-java-interop.md

 - Select "Dependencies" tab and use green "+" icon on the right size of dependencies list.
 - Select "Module dependency" and choose "java-api" and "gosu-provider" from the list.

-Make sure, your module SDKs are pointing to:
+Make sure your module SDKs are pointing to:

+- java-api - Java SDK (1.7 in my case)
-Gosu SDK
+- java-consumer, gosu-provider - Gosu SDK

+> *WARNING:* I've been experiencing problems with IntelliJ Idea 12.1.6 while trying to make it run Try your luck with IJ 12.1.4.
+This is what I used for this example.

 # Code